-377. Duty to give health monitoring report to relevant persons conducting businesses or undertakings
+Duty to give health monitoring report to relevant persons conducting businesses or undertakings

-The person who commissioned health monitoring for a worker under regulation 368 must give a copy of the health monitoring report to all other persons conducting businesses or undertakings who have a duty to provide health monitoring for the worker as soon as practicable after obtaining the report.
+The person who commissioned health monitoring for a worker under section 368 (Duty to provide health monitoring) must give a copy of the health monitoring report to all other persons conducting businesses or undertakings who have a duty to provide health monitoring for the worker as soon as practicable after obtaining the report.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) in the case of an individual-\$6 000; or - (b) in the case of a body corporate-\$30 000.